 The National Institute of Neurological Disorders and Stroke maintains a fact sheet about neurofibromatosis, which is also available in Spanish.

-The Acoustic Neuroma Association provides national and local support networks for those affected by an acoustic neuroma (tumors that occur on the nerve leading from the brain to the inner ear).
+The Acoustic Neuroma Association offers support for people with acoustic neuroma.
+This tumor grows on the nerve connecting the brain to the inner ear.
+The Association provides both national and local support networks.
 This condition is often associated with NF2.

-The Cancer & Blood Diseases Department at Riley at IU Health is developing and testing new procedures to treat cancerous as well as noncancerous tumors that occur in both NF1 and NF2.
 We are one of the few centers in the U.S. to be involved in this research.
-Ask your child's doctor for more information about our research studies and clinical trials.
+Ask your child's doctor for more information about our research studies.

 Locations